wernerdegroot/applicatives/README.md

 // Do something useful while we wait for the `Person`.
 ```

 The method [`thenCombine`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html#thenCombine-java.util.concurrent.CompletionStage-java.util.function.BiFunction-) is a nifty function that combines the result of two `CompletableFuture`s (by using a `BiFunction` that you provide).
-In this case, the provided `BiFunction` combines a first name (`String`) and a last name (`String`) into a `Person` object.
+In this case, the provided `BiFunction` is the `Person`'s constructor that combines a first name and a last name into a `Person` object.

-The method `thenCombine` is very useful, but if you want to combine more than two `CompletableFuture`s it won't get you very far.
-Although it is not impossible to combine three or four `CompletableFuture`s using nothing but the things the standard library provides, you will have to accept quite a lot of boilerplate code.
-The next section describes the problem of combining four `CompletableFuture`s, and shows how to solve this problem using the Java standard library.
+The method `thenCombine` is very useful, but unfortunately it will only work on two `CompletableFuture`s at a time.
+The next section describes the problem of combining three or four `CompletableFuture`s, and shows how to solve this problem using the Java standard library.
 The solution should leave you somewhat dissatisfied.
 The section will continue by showing you how you can use this library to reduce the amount of boilerplate to a minimum.

 ### Combining more `CompletableFuture`s